iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 | Alias | 8 | iota1**p**... |
 | NFT | 16 | iota1**z**... |

-A user can identify by looking at the address wether it is a signature backed address, a smart contract chain account or an NFT address.
+A user can identify by looking at the address whether it is a signature backed address, a smart contract chain account or an NFT address.

 #### Issuer Block